Mito y ritual en la leyenda de Pururavas y Urvasi (RV 10.95)[Trabajos preparatorios para la traducción del Ogveda, 6]

 Tipo: Artículo

-Otras publicaciones en: Aula Orientalis: revista de estudios del Próximo Oriente Antiguo
+Otras publicaciones en: Aula Orientalis: Revista de estudios del Próximo Oriente Antiguo

 Resumen